Outsourcing: Turkey overview

 Charging methods and key terms

-Fixed price.
-The parties determine a fixed price to be paid by the client for the services provided by the supplier in lump sum or periodically (monthly/quarterly and so on).
+The parties determine a fixed price to be paid by the customer to the outsourcing party.

 Customer remedies and protections

-The following customer protections (without being limited to these) can voluntarily be included in the contract:
+The following minimum customer protections are generally included in the contract documentation:

 Warranties and indemnities